MigOpsRepos/pg_dbms_job/README.md

 ### [Scheduled jobs](#scheduled-jobs)

 Jobs to run are stored in table `dbms_job.all_scheduled_jobs` which is the same structure as the one in Oracle.
 Some columns are just here for compatibility but are not used.
-They are executed when current timestamp of the scheduler daemon is upper or equal to the date defined in the `next_date` attribute.
+They are executed when current timestamp of the database polled by the scheduler is upper or equal to the date defined in the `next_date` attribute.

+Unlike with cron-like scheduler, when the pg_dbms_job scheduler starts it executes all active jobs with a next date in the past.
+That also mean that the interval of execution will be the same but the first execution date will change.

 ```
 CREATE TABLE dbms_job.all_scheduled_jobs